MicrosoftDocs/microsoft-365-community/Community/glossary.md

 A set of policies for identifying, alerting and securing sensitive information types found in content across the Microsoft 365 platform.

+### Microsoft Dataverse for Teams

+[Microsoft Dataverse for Teams](https://powerapps.microsoft.com/blog/introducing-microsoft-dataflex-a-new-low-code-data-platform-for-microsoft-teams/) is a built-in, low-code data platform for Microsoft Teams, and provides relational data storage, rich data types, enterprise grade governance, and one-click solution deployment for Power App solutions built for, and within Microsoft Teams.

+**Microsoft Dataverse for Teams** is built upon Microsoft Dataverse, and provides a 'lite' version equivalent, for free, under the existing licensing requirements of Microsoft 365.

 ### Development Operations (DevOps)

 DevOps generally refers to both the automation of recurring processes and the improvement of those processes over time.